 Comment: OLYMP has a sourcing strategy in practice that focuses on maintaining long-term relationships.
 91% of the member's total FOB volume comes from suppliers with whom OLYMP has a business relationship for at least five years.
+The member has started drafting long-term contracts for its suppliers.
 However, the member does not commit to long-term contracts yet.

-Recommendation: Fair Wear recommends OLYMP to commit to long-term contracts.
+Recommendation: Fair Wear recommends Olymp to commit to long-term contracts.

 Performance indicators Result Relevance of indicator Documentation Score Max Min 2.3 Member company conducts a risk scoping exercise as part of its sourcing strategy.
-Basic Human rights due diligence, according to the OECD guidelines, requires companies to undertake a scoping exercise to identify and mitigate potential human rights risks in supply chains of potential business partners.
+Intermediate Human rights due diligence, according to the OECD guidelines, requires companies to undertake a scoping exercise to identify and mitigate potential human rights risks in supply chains of potential business partners.
 HRDD policy; Sourcing strategy linked to results of scoping exercise; HRDD processes, including specific responsibilities of different departments; Use of country studies; Analysis of business and sourcing model risks; Use of licensees and/or design collaborations.
-2 6 -2
+4 6 -2

 Comment: OLYMP conducts risk scoping based on the OECD Due Diligence Guidance.
 Risk scoping covers all levels (sector and country risks, raw material risks, supplier risks, product, risks, and business model risks).
 In its risk scoping, the member has assessed the impact and prevalence of all risks.
 The rating for each risk is given by a severity rating (1-5 highest) and a rationale.
 The risk analysis is updated regularly.
 For the member brand, it is an ongoing process to further strengthen the brand's human rights due diligence by better linking the different elements of its product and country-specific risk assessment.
-The member occasionally adjusts its sourcing strategy based on the risk scoping.
-In 2022, the member brand started sourcing products from Türkiye due to the country's proximity and fast lead times.
-However, the country risk assessment for Türkiye does not include the country's typical risks such as Syrian refugees and subcontracting.
-The risk scoping misses a gender lens across all risks, but the risks of sexual harassment, gender-based violence, and equal pay are included.
+The member has also included a gender lens in its risk scoping.
 To date, OLYMP has no written sourcing policy that mentions a preference for countries where workers can freely form or join a trade union and/or bargain collectively.
-OLYMP sources in China and has included the risk to forced labour in its risk scoping.
+OLYMP sources from China and has included the risk of forced labour in its risk scoping.
+It has stopped onboarding new suppliers in the country, and suppliers have to sign a ban to source cotton from Xinjiang and no production facility within the OLYMP supply chain is located in this region.
+OLYMP's iMPACT Program includes interviews and a worker survey.
+OLYMP has yet to include input from workers, suppliers and stakeholders for further risk scoping.